 Twitter (TWTR) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the short messaging service had lost 13.61% over the past month.
-This has lagged the Computer and Technology sector's loss of 1% and the S&P 500's gain of 3.67% in that time.
+Heading into today, shares of the short messaging service had lost 14.79% over the past month, lagging the Computer and Technology sector's loss of 1.8% and the S&P 500's gain of 2.36% in that time.

-Wall Street will be looking for positivity from Twitter as it approaches its next earnings report date.
-The company is expected to report EPS of $0.33, down 13.16% from the prior-year quarter.
+Investors will be hoping for strength from Twitter as it approaches its next earnings release.
+On that day, Twitter is projected to report earnings of $0.33 per share, which would represent a year-over-year decline of 13.16%.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.57 billion, up 21.7% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Twitter.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Twitter.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 Twitter is currently sporting a Zacks Rank of #3 (Hold).

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.